kul-group/kulgroup-handbook/_docs/1. Getting Started/Classes to Take.md

 1) STA 221: Big Data & High Performance Statistical Computing (Python).
 2) STA 208: Statistical Methods in Machine Learning.
 3) EMS 285: Advanced Computational Materials Science (Python).

+Feel free to take any other course you might find interesting and related, if you like it add it here.
+Do note that the lower division undergraduate courses (000-100) do not apply for credits towards your graduate degree.